so many plans...

 I see Bluebeard’s Bride as a way to take the desperate narrative of feminine horror and shrink it down to a manageable bite size.
 Putting it in a game makes it safe, or at least safer.
 You can play the game and feel super creeped out in a good way (I have), or maybe you can use it to find context in your previous lived experiences.
 What I do know is that the genre of feminine horror is virtually untapped in the gaming world.
 We’d like to fix that, because there’s a lot of interesting stuff in that box.

 You’re listed as a stretch goal writer for Dead Scare, a game by Elsa S. Henry that was recently successful on kickstarter.
-The game is using the popular Apocalypse World Engine.
+The game is using the popular Powered by the Apocalypse.
 But what is Dead Scare about?

 Dead Scare is cool!
 It’s essentially a pun on “red scare.”
 It focuses on 1950s housewives during the United State’s deep enmity with the Soviets.
 A biological weapon is dumped on suburbia and people start turning into Zombies.
 It’s up to them to save the day.

 And what are these “postcard” stretch goals?
 Are they effectively scenarios for Dead Scare?

 They’re setting snapshots.
 My own postcard will focus on the Greenwood district of Tulsa, Oklahoma.
 Once known as Black Wall Street, it was razed in a terrible race riot in 1921.
 And by race riot, I mean white people went into Greenwood and burnt it to the ground.
 It was once one of the most prosperous minority communities in America, and it never recovered.
 The stories of women from Greenwood would be drastically different than the typical white housewife with a picket fence and a chrome toaster, which is why I wanted to have them told.

 You are part of the Gaming as Other initiative, working towards a more inclusive culture in our hobby.
 How are your own experiences in the RPG community shaped by your race and gender?